purihuaman/installation-guides/config-eslint.md

 #### 13. Thirteenth step

-Create a ".prettierrc" file and add following code
+In the generated file of ".eslintrc.js" add the following code

 ```
 rules: {